Build. Build a system. Help build someone. Build yourself. Build.

 How can LLMs help in addressing cyber security problems?

-[New] Dinil Mon Divakaran and Sai Teja Peddinti, “Large Language Models for Cybersecurity: New Opportunities,” IEEE Security & Privacy, 2024 [preprint PDF] [arXiv].
+[New] Dinil Mon Divakaran and Sai Teja Peddinti, “Large Language Models for Cybersecurity: New Opportunities,” IEEE Security & Privacy, 2024.
+Also selected for oral presentation at AI4X 2025 [preprint PDF] [arXiv].

-Our first attempt at utilizing LLMs for phishing detection and interpretation:
+Our first attempt at utilizing an LLM pipeline for phishing detection and interpretation:

 Adversarial attack against AI-based phishing detection; an offensive strategy: